GoosefleetEO/allianceauth/docs/features/services/discord.md

 ### "Add/Remove" Errors in Discord Service

-If you are recieving errors in your Notifications after verifying that your settings are all correct try the following:
+If you are receiving errors in your Notifications after verifying that your settings are all correct try the following:

 - Ensure that the bot's role in Discord is at the top of the roles list.
 Each time you add it to your server you will need to do this again.
 - Make sure that the bot is not trying to modify the Owner of the discord, as it will fail.
 A holding discord account added with invite link will mitigate this.